RAB: Provable Robustness Against Backdoor Attacks: Related Work

-\textbf{Potential defenses against backdoor attacks.} Given the potential severe consequences caused by backdoor attacks, multiple defense approaches have been proposed.
-Cleanse~\cite{wang2019neural} proposes to detect the backdoored models based on the observation that there exists a ``short path'' to make an instance to be predicted as a malicious one. \cite{chen2019deepinspect} improves upon the approach by using model inversion to obtain training data, and then apply GANs to generate the ``short path'' and apply anomaly detection algorithm as in Neural Cleanse.
+\textbf{Empirical defenses against backdoor attacks } Given the potentially severe consequences caused by backdoor attacks, multiple defense approaches have been proposed.
+NeuralCleanse~\cite{wang2019neural} proposes to detect the backdoored models based on the observation that there exists a ``short path'' to make an instance to be predicted as a malicious one. \cite{chen2019deepinspect} improves upon the approach by using model inversion to obtain training data, and then applying GANs to generate the ``short path'' and apply anomaly detection algorithm as in Neural Cleanse.
 Activation Clustering~\cite{chen2018detecting} leverages the activation vectors from the backdoored model as features to detect backdoor instances.
 Spectral Signature~\cite{tran2018spectral} identifies the ``spectral signature'' in the activation vector for backdoored instances.
 STRIP~\cite{gao2019strip} proposes to identify the backdoor instances by checking whether the model will still provide a confident answer when it sees the backdoor pattern.
 SentiNet~\cite{chou2018sentinet} leverages computer vision techniques to search for the parts in the image that contribute the most to the model output, which are very likely to be the backdoor pattern.
 In~\cite{ma2019datapoisoning}, differential privacy has been leveraged as a defense against poisoning attacks.
-Note that RAB would not guarantee the trained models are differentially private, though they both aim to decrease the model sensitivity intuitively.
-Finally, another interesting application of randomized smoothing is presented in~\cite{rosenfeld2020certified} to certify robustness against label-flipping attacks and randomize over the entire training procedure of the classifier by randomly flipping labels in the training set.
-This work is orthogonal to ours in that we investigate the robustness with respect to perturbations on the training inputs rather than labels.
-In addition to these works aiming to certify the robustness for a single model, \cite{yang2020end} provides a new way to certify the robustness of an end to end sensing-reasoning pipeline.
+Note that RAB can not guarantee that the trained models are differentially private, although both aim to decrease the model sensitivity intuitively.
+A further empirical defense against backdoor attacks is proposed in~\cite{hayase2021spectre} using covariance estimation with the aim of amplifying the spectral signature of backdoored instances.